ckaestne/seai/lectures/08_model_quality/modelquality.md

 ----
 ## Generalization

-Ideally an AI component represents real concepts of interest, an actual understanding of the problem (concepts of a tank, cancer, or consumer preference).
+Ideally a models represents real concepts of interest, an actual understanding of the problem (concepts of a tank, cancer, or consumer preference).

-ML models are trained on data, symbolic AI models are constructed with specific inputs.
+ML models are trained on data, symbolic AI models are constructed with select inputs.

 **Do the resulting models generalize to unseen problems?**

 ----
 ## Overfitting/Underfitting

-**Overfitting:** Model learns exactly the input data, but does not generalize to unseen data (e.g., exact memorization)
+**Overfitting:** Model learned exactly for the input data, but does not generalize to unseen data (e.g., exact memorization)

 **Underfitting:** Model makes very general observations but poorly fits to data (e.g., brightness in picture)

-Adjust degrees of freedom in the model to balance between overfitting and underfitting: can better learn the training data with more freedom; but with too much freedom, will memorize details of the training data rather than generalizing
+Typically adjust degrees of freedom during model learning to balance between overfitting and underfitting: can better learn the training data with more freedom (more complex models); but with too much freedom, will memorize details of the training data rather than generalizing

 ![Overfitting example](overfitting.png)